 This led May to study a Bachelor of Fine Arts in Dance at QUT.
 After which she built on her performance and choreography skills as a freelance or independent artist.

-In 2008 May joined Expressions Dance Company, where she is still working as a senior dancer.
-Currently she is preparing for the upcoming performance, When Time Stops.
+In 2008 May joined Expressions Dance Company, where she worked as a senior dancer.

 Through both her work in the industry and her innovative research, May believes that the dance industry should look towards combining performance and technology.

 “There’s more than meets the eye with this and it shouldn’t be viewed as just an outcome.
 Motion capture technology could be used as part of the training or part of the performance” explains Van Opdenbosch

 May understands that digital innovations are changing the landscape of the dance industry very quickly.
 “I wouldn’t want dance or theatre to be left behind because it’s entrenched in a traditional setting, I believe we need to evolve as the context in which our performance exists continues to change”

 Her exploration into the marriage of technology and the human body may just be the tip of the iceberg and it’ll be interesting to see how these two fields will intersect in the future.